 You’ll need a license from your local council to collect funds in the street or any public place.
 Most councils have details of how to apply for a license on their website.
 After applying it can take up to two months before your receive your license, so plan ahead!
 Don’t forget, the easiest way to raise money is to set up a JustGiving page.

 Ensure there is enough parking nearby if walkers are arriving by car.
 If it’s a pay and display or a car parking meter, try to negotiate with the car parking official/provider a flat fee for participants for the day.
 You may need to ask for permits to display in car windows.

 Long distances may be unsuitable for families with young children or (some) people with mobility disabilities.
 To be inclusive, offer a shorter route option.
 In order to welcome people in wheelchairs or with pushchairs, make sure your route avoids:

-- terrain which is too rough, steep or cobbled,
+- Terrain that is too rough, steep or cobbled.

 If you have chosen a route with a pub or café nearby you could ask the owner if for a nominal fee they will provide a hot or cold drink before the start.
 If not, you could provide your own refreshments.

 For safety's sake, you should try to design a walk that avoids lots of road crossings.